 If you choose an internal company succession arrangement, either a family member or a manager currently working for the company takes over.

-We can explain the pros and cons of the different approaches to corporate succession and advise you on the various options.
+KP Tech will be happy to explain the pros and cons of the different approaches to corporate succession and advise you on the various options.

 It’s fairly common to find that there is no suitable candidate within the family of the shareholder(s) to become a successor.
 In such cases, one option is to bring in a manager from outside the company.
 This external manager acquires a majority of up to 100% shares and becomes a member of the management board.